Transition magnon modes in thin ferromagnetic nanogratings: BASIC EQUATIONS

+We stress that both $\textstyle{{\bf m}}$ and $\textstyle{{\bf H}_{\rm d}}$ are spatially inhomogeneous and time-dependent quantities.
+The connection between them is given by the magnetostatic Maxwell equations~\cite{Landau_9}:

+The described macroscopic quasi-static approach is valid if the magnon wavelength is larger than the atom spacing, and the magnon phase velocities are smaller than the velocity of light~\cite{Landau_9}.
+Equations \eqref{LLE}-\eqref{Maxwell} are the main set of nonlinear differential equations for the NG structure.
+In addition, we use the standard electrodynamic boundary conditions and free boundary conditions for the magnetization, i.e., $\textstyle{\frac{\partial {\bf m}}{\partial {\bf n}}=0}$, because this case describes experiments performed on similar structures~\cite{Langer_2019}.

+Equations (3) are mathematically equivalent to the well-known Maxwell electrostatic equations.
+Therefore, the general solutions of Eqs.
+(3) can be found using the Green function for the Laplacian, $\textstyle{\nabla^2}$, (see e.g. \cite{Guslienko_2005}).
+As a result, the demagnetizing field can be written as

-where $\textstyle{l}$ is the thickness of the unpatterned film (see the Fig. 1 in the main text).
-For the nanograting structure, Eq.~\eqref{psi_SimpleGrating} can replace the Eqs.
-(3) from the main text.
-As one can see from Eq.~\eqref{psi_SimpleGrating}, the $\textstyle{m_y}$ component does not contribute to the magnetic scalar potential despite that, in general, $\textstyle{m_y\neq0}$.
-Moreover, the $\textstyle{y}$-coordinate is absent, as well.
-This leads us to the general conclusion that $\textstyle{H_{{\rm d},y}}$ is zero for any orientation of magnetization (or any direction of magnetic field) in the grating structure.
+As one can see from Eq.~\eqref{DemagFieldInt}, $\textstyle{m_y}$ does not contribute to the demagnetizing field despite that, in general, $\textstyle{m_y\neq0}$.
+Moreover, the $\textstyle{y}$-coordinate is absent in the integrand, as well.
+This leads us to the general conclusion that $\textstyle{H_{{\rm d},y}}$ is zero for any magnetization direction in the NG.
 Moreover, the demagnetizing field is zero if the magnetization is parallel to the grooves.